 - Apply sunscreen with a sun protection factor (SPF) of 30 or greater at least 20 minutes before sun exposure, and then at least every 2 hours thereafter (use more frequently if you are sweating or swimming).
-Slather on at least a shot glass’ worth!
+Slather on at least one to two ounces or enough to fill a shot glass!

 - Select cosmetic products and contact lenses that offer UV protection.
-The active ingredients in sunscreens can lose their potency, so check the expiration date.
-It is better to start fresh each summer.
+Sunscreens can lose their potency, so make sure to check the expiration date.
+To be sure, start with a fresh supply each summer.

 - Never rely solely on cosmetics for sunscreen protection.
 There are many sunscreens available in non-greasy formulations specifically for the face.
 These are easy to use under cosmetics.

 · Wear sunglasses with total UV protection (UVA and UVB)

 - Wear wide-brimmed hats, long sleeved shirts, and pants when possible

 - Avoid direct sun exposure as much as possible during peak UV radiation hours between 10 a.m. and 2 p.m.